Last Updated On November 21, 2019

 Your anchor text profile could look messy for no fault of your own.
 The sad fact is, a competitor might decide to pump a number of foul anchor text based in-bound links, in your website’s direction.
 What’s more, robots are constantly creating unwished for anchor, take the following example:

-This is the anchor for Coca-Cola UK.
-The anchor text includes some strange keywords, such as “get free high-quality HD wallpapers”.
-Let’s be clear, the marketing team at Coca-Cola isn’t responsible for this, and it’s a common occurrence across any website that hosts good quality images.
-Simply put, a vast network of wallpaper websites is linking to a variety of Coca-Cola images as a ‘wallpaper’ and this is creating a mass anchor text issue as a result.
+Imagine an example where the anchor text includes some strange keywords, such as “get free high-quality HD wallpapers”.
+Let’s be clear, the marketing team of the website isn’t responsible for this, and it’s a common occurrence across any website that hosts good quality images.
+Simply put, a vast network of wallpaper websites is linking to a variety of that website’s images as a ‘wallpaper’ and this is creating a mass anchor text issue as a result.

 The more brandable links you have, the less exposure any dirty anchors will have, that’s how a ratio works.

 Avoid using too much commercial terminology within anchors, such as:

 Other methods for anchor text creation: